 Then, let the flower go.
 When it springs back into place, the movement and vibration will cause the male part to release its pollen.

 This method doesn’t require any tools, and it mimics what the wind would do.
-All you do is move the tomato plant back and forth to stimulate movement of the flowers.
+All you need to do is move the tomato plant back and forth to stimulate movement of the flowers in the wind.

 This method will be difficult to use if the tomato plants are tied to stakes.
 It will also cause the stems or branches to break if you are too aggressive with the movement.

-By now, you have a sense of what self-pollination is, and how you can help it along, either by natural or artificial means.
+By now, you know what self-pollination means and how you can help your tomato flowers to produce fruit, either by natural or artificial means.